+Company Address

-Company Address Attention: Name of Company Representative • Re: Approval of Natural Gas, Cable Tele Utility Right of Ways for "Name of I e Alignments and attached is a copy of the Shallow Utility Drawing No. showing the power distribution, street ghting, gas, telephone and cable television alignments and utility right of ways for the above noted development.
+Attention: Name of Company Representative

+Re: Approval of Natural Gas, Cable Television and/or Telephone Alignments and Utility Right of Ways for "Name of Development"

+Attached is a copy of the Shallow Utility Drawing No. showing the power distribution, street lighting, gas, telephone and cable television alignments and utility right of ways for the above noted development.
 Please review the drawing for any errors and/or omissions.
-Please contactat ()at your earliest convenience if you have any questions or comments in egards to the information provided.
+Please contact at (at your earliest convenience if you have any questions or comments in regards to the information provided.

 Please sign a copy of this letter in the space provided if the alignments and utility right of ways for your facilities are shown correctly.
 If we have not received a reply to this letter by(4 weeks from date of letter), we will assume that the alignments and utility right of ways are correctly shown on the Drawings and advise the City of Grande Prairie accordingly.

 Thank you.

 John Doe, P. Eng.
 XX/yy Att.

-We have reviewed the drawing and hereby provided f y approve the alignments a for "Name of Company". and utility right of ways Name of Company Representative (Please Print) Signed by: Date
+We have reviewed the drawing and hereby approve the alignments and utility right of ways provided for "Name of Company".

+Name of Company Representative (Please Print) Signed by: